InI (hip-hop group)

 InI was an American hip hop group that formed in 1990 and broke up in 1997.
-The group was composed of members Rob-O, Grap Luva, Ras G a.k.a.
-I Love H.I.M., Marco Polo (now known as Jolomite), and DJ Boodakhan.
+The group was composed of members Rob-O, Grap Luva, I Love H.I.M., Marco Polo (now known as Jolomite), and DJ Boodakhan.

 History

 The Life I Live and disputes with Elektra Records

 The group started working on their debut album, with the working title The Life I Live, together with producer Pete Rock in the mid-1990s.
-They signed a deal with Rock's newfound imprint Soul Brother Records through Elektra.
+They signed a deal with his newfound imprint Soul Brother Records through Elektra.
 Despite the fact that Pete Rock was not an official member of the group, it became synonymous with his name.
 He produced almost every track on Center of Attention, and his younger brother Grap Luva formed a crucial part of the group.
-Rock had two guest verses in the album on tracks "Fakin Jax" and "Think Twice", with additional ad-libs and background vocals on almost every track.
+Pete Rock had two guest verses in the album on tracks "Fakin Jax" and "Think Twice", with additional ad-libs and background vocals on almost every track.

 In 1996, the lead single from their album, Fakin' Jax saw release and became an underground hit.
 Unbeknownst at the time, this single ultimately ended up being the group's only release on the label.
-Rock later revealed that management shifts were to blame for the album changing title from The Life I Live to Center of Attention before eventually being shelved:“When I finished the InI album, there was a guy who was the president who approved of InI and got them signed to Elektra...But once Sylvia Rhone came into the picture things didn’t work out between me and her.
+Pete Rock later revealed that management shifts were to blame for the album changing title from The Life I Live to Center of Attention before eventually being shelved:“When I finished the InI album, there was a guy who was the president who approved of InI and got them signed to Elektra...
+But once Sylvia Rhone came into the picture things didn’t work out between me and her.
 We didn’t have the greatest relationship.
 She came in with some of her own insights, which I didn’t approve of, and I felt she didn’t understand real Hip-Hop music.
 She came in with the brand new polished sound, which was, to me, it was like water to skin.
 It just rolls off of you.
-It doesn’t stick to you…I felt like me and her, I didn’t feel like we would have a great relationship with our thought processes going in different directions.”Following the disputes with Sylvia Rhone, Rock's relationship with Elektra Records quickly turned sour, which led to his distribution deal with them ending, along with the demise of Soul Brother Records.
-As a result, two releases Rock was working on at the time (InI's Center of Attention and Deda's The Original Baby Pa) never came out due to legal complications surrounding the ownership of the masters.
+It doesn’t stick to you… I felt like me and her, I didn’t feel like we would have a great relationship with our thought processes going in different directions.”Following the disputes with Sylvia Rhone, Pete Rock's relationship with Elektra Records quickly turned sour, which led to his distribution deal with them ending, along with the demise of Soul Brother Records.
+As a result, two releases he was working on at the time (InI's Center of Attention and Deda's The Original Baby Pa) never came out due to legal complications surrounding the ownership of the masters.